tytydraco/yessleep/out/All_My_Exes_Die_After_We_Break_Up.md

 I had an easy solution to it all.
 I was going to marry Katy and stay with her forever.

-I prosed.
+I proposed.
 She was a bit thrown off by the haste, but she said yes.

 Everything was going well.
 We kept going through the motions of love and prep and slow planning our wedding - I wasn’t in any particular hurry.